escherba/pyspell/data/README.md

 ## Testing and Development Data

-We plan to use two testing sets: a portion of the [Birkbeck spelling error corpus](http://ota.ox.ac.uk/headers/0643.xml) and the [Aspell testing data](http://aspell.net/test/common-all/batch0.tab).
-For development, only the Birkbeck corpus will be used.
+For testing, we use two data sets: a portion of the [Birkbeck spelling error corpus](http://ota.ox.ac.uk/headers/0643.xml) and the [Aspell testing data](http://aspell.net/test/common-all/batch0.tab).
+For development, only the Birkbeck corpus is used.

 Here is how the testing and development subsets from the Birkbeck corpus were generated.
 For starters, not every sub-corpus is used here; the following are **excluded**: